How To Draw A Volleyball Knee Pads | A Step-By-Step Guide

 How to draw volleyball knee pads

 In this fun art tutorial, I’ll guide you through sketching your pair of knee pads from start to finish.
-Whether you’re a volleyball player yourself or enjoy drawing sports themes, creating your knee pad artwork is an enjoyable activity for beginning artists of all ages.
-So grab your drawing supplies, and w will learn how to render realistic and creative volleyball knee pads!
+Whether you’re a volleyball player or enjoy drawing sports themes, creating your knee pad artwork is enjoyable for beginning artists of all ages.
+So grab your drawing supplies, and we will learn how to render realistic and creative volleyball knee pads!

 Step 1: Draw the Outline